QuirkyDataScientist1978/Build-a-knowledge-mining-solution-using-Azure-AI/labs/lab-05-custom-skills.md

 ```

+4. Be sure to replace the function url in the json above

 ### Step 7.1 - Challenge

 As you can see, again we are not giving you the body request.
 One more time you can use the previous lab as a reference.